Drop test: Which is the toughest case for iPhone XR?

 Enter the force test.
 We had a long length of plastic tubing standing by with a 2.5-pound steel ball bearing that was going to help break the tie -- literally.

-Rather than dropping the ball directly onto the screen which would definitely break the phone, we flipped them over and let the case take the impact of the ball.
+Rather than dropping the ball directly onto the screen, which would definitely break the phone, we flipped each one over and let the case take the impact of the ball.
 This meant the screen was face down on the paving tile.

 We dropped the ball bearing from 4 feet, down the tube onto the backs of the phones.
 Here's what happened.